tradoan/gql-with-django/README.md

 cp .env.example .env
 ```

-Note: You have to apply your actual local UID and GID in the `.env` file.
-Check them by running the command `id`.
+Note: You should apply your actual local UID and GID in the `.env` file.
+Figure them out on your machine by running the command `id`.
 You can change other credentials in this file as needed.

 ### Start containers with the following command: